serverlesstechnology/cqrs/docs/book/src/intro.md

 application.

-[Chapter 6](advanced_topics.html) branches out to some of the more advanced topics permitted by these patterns, including event replay and upcasters.
+[Chapter 6](advanced_topics.html) branches out to some of the more advanced topics permitted by these patterns, including event replay and upcasting.